DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 \mathcal{O}\left(\frac{1}{C}\right).
 $$

-This is the first key point.
+This is the first structural point:

-> **The self-supervised contrastive loss is already close to a supervised contrastive loss when the number of classes is large.**
+> In many-class regimes, the standard self-supervised contrastive loss is already close to a supervised contrastive loss.

-That does not prove the models themselves are close.
-But it does mean that the objective is much more supervised than it first looks.
+This does not mean CL is literally supervised learning in disguise.
+It does mean that the objective is much more supervised-like than the name suggests.

-## Why this is conceptually useful

-This theorem is simple, but it changes the right mental model.

-The usual picture of contrastive learning is:

-- pull together two augmentations of the same sample
-- push away all other samples

-That is true, but incomplete.

-A better view is:

-- pull together two augmentations of the same sample
-- push away mostly different-class samples
-- accidentally penalize same-class samples only through a relatively small correction

-So in many-class regimes, CL is already optimizing something very close to a supervised contrastive objective.

-That helps explain why semantic clustering can emerge at all.

-But there is an important caveat.

-## Loss similarity is not enough

-A small loss gap does **not** automatically imply:

-- similar parameters
-- similar optimization trajectories
-- similar representations
+## What this explains, and what it does not

+This theorem is conceptually useful because it identifies the exact source of the CL-NSCL gap.
+The self-supervised loss differs from the supervised one only because it includes same-class samples in the denominator, and that contribution becomes small when the number of classes is large.

-Two nearby objectives can still drive training in rather different directions.
+Still, loss-level closeness is not the whole story.
+A small objective gap does not by itself imply similar parameters, similar trajectories, or similar learned geometry.
+Two nearby losses can still drive optimization in rather different directions.

-So the next natural question is:

-> **Does the CL-NSCL similarity persist only at the level of the loss, or does it also show up in the learned representation geometry?**

-This is where the second part of the story begins.

-## Looking at representations instead of weights
+So the real follow-up question is not just whether the losses are close, but whether the learned representations are close as well.

+## From losses to geometry

-Suppose we train CL and NSCL under shared randomness:
+To study this, consider training CL and NSCL under shared randomness:

-- same initialization
+- same initialization,
-- same mini-batches
+- same mini-batches,
-- same augmentations
+- same augmentations.

-Then the only real difference between the two runs is the objective itself.
+Then the only real difference between the two runs is the objective.

-To compare the resulting representations, we look at their similarity matrices.
-If \(Z\) denotes a collection of embeddings, define the pairwise similarity matrix
+To compare the learned representations, it is more useful to look at their similarity structure than at their raw parameters.
+If $$Z$$ denotes a collection of embeddings, define the similarity matrix

 $$
 \Sigma(Z)_{ij} = \cos(z_i,z_j).
 $$

-This matrix captures the geometry of the representation space much more directly than the raw parameters do.

-From these similarity matrices, one can compute standard alignment metrics such as:
+This matrix captures the geometry of the representation space directly.
+From it one can compute standard alignment measures such as:

-- **CKA**, which compares centered similarity structure
+- **CKA**, which compares centered similarity structure,
-- **RSA**, which compares pairwise dissimilarity structure
+- **RSA**, which compares pairwise dissimilarity structure.

-These are natural tools for asking whether two models learn the same geometry.
+These are natural metrics for asking whether two models learn the same relational geometry over the data.

-## The second theorem, informally
+## The second result

-Under a coupled training protocol, one can bound the gap between the CL and NSCL similarity matrices throughout training.
+Under a coupled training protocol, one can bound the difference between the CL and NSCL similarity matrices throughout training.
+A representative bound has the form

-A simplified version of the bound looks like

 $$
 \|\Sigma_T^{\mathrm{CL}}-\Sigma_T^{\mathrm{NS}}\|_F